Train Tickets Netherlands: How To Buy Yours?

 NS Group Ticket

 It costs €34 for two people (€17 each) or three people (€11.33 each) traveling together.
-After that, it’s €4 more per person. if you travel with four people you pay €38 (€9.50 each).
+After that, it’s €4 more per person. if you travel with four people, you pay €38 (€9.50 each).

 When is this cheaper?
-Usually on journeys longer than 30 minutes.
+Usually on journeys longer than 60 minutes.

 If it’s higher, buy an NS Group Ticket instead.

-A Few things to know: it’s only valid off-peak hours, and in 2nd class only.
+A few things to know: it’s only valid for off-peak hours and in 2nd class.
 You can not upgrade to 1st class.
-Also if you travel with kids under 12 it can be cheaper getting regular tickets since kids travel for €2.50 anyway.
+Also, getting regular tickets can be cheaper if you travel with kids under 12 since kids travel for €2.50.

-So above, I said don’t bother with Holland Travel Ticket because of the 2nd class restriction.
-But I’m more positive about the group ticket because it is much lower priced.
+So above, I said not to bother with a Holland Travel Ticket because of the 2nd class restriction.
+But I’m more positive about the group ticket because it is lower priced.
+Then it can be worth having a little bit less comfort.

 My Favorite Travel Books